Carl Menger: Money

 Menger believed that gold and silver were the precious metals that were adopted as money for their unique attributes like costliness, durability, and easy preservation, making them the "most popular vehicle for hoarding as well as the goods most highly favoured in commerce."
-Menger showed that "their special saleableness" tended to make their bid-ask spread tighter than any other market good, which led to their adoption as a general medium of exchange and evolution in many societies as money.
+Menger showed that "their special saleableness" tended to make the difference between supply and demand tighter than any other market good, which led to their adoption as a general medium of exchange and evolution in many societies as money.